logicly-au/pmhc-mds-user-documentation/docs/tools.rst

 Auditing Users
 ^^^^^^^^^^^^^^

-User managers should periodically check this table and :ref:`remove all roles <delete_user>` from any user who no longer requires access.
+User managers should periodically check this table and :ref:`remove all roles <delete-user>` from any user who no longer requires access.

 A monthly 'PMHC-MDS User Audit Reminder Notification' email will be sent to users